Xilinx/amd-yocto-hw-platforms/README.md

 ## Build Instructions

-cd to specific target directory and run make all
+cd to specific target directory and run make all JOBS=<No of jobs>

 Example: